 Travelling from the south to Lapland takes time by bus or train.
 Of course, a train can still be a good choice because it is possible to travel during the nighttime and sleep in a cabin.
 If you prefer faster travelling, flying is the best option.

-Ferries in Finland operate mainly international routes.
-Big cities, like Helsinki, operate a few ferry routes inside the city to reach islands.
-Other domestic ferry routes and meant mainly for travellers.
+Ferries in Finland operate mainly on international routes.
+Big cities, like Helsinki, run a few ferry routes inside the city to reach the islands.
+Other domestic ferry routes are meant mainly for travellers.

 Where to Find Cheap Tickets?

 Check perille.fi which compares bus, train and taxi prices with a single search.

 Flight ticket prices are reasonable to be bought from any reliable online travel agency or directly from Finnair or Norwegian.

 International Public Transport to Finland